vagabondlab/pemas/README.md

 * phycorr
 * Bash

+## Proprietary Mentions

+* This project builds upon base code and functions provided by the Slocco Laboratory at Spaulding Rehabilitation Hospital (Lizbeth Ayoub, Andrew Bolender, and Roberta Slocco).

 ## Usage

 Follow the numbered scripts and MATLAB functions in sequence to execute the analysis pipeline.
 Ensure that the necessary software and dependencies are installed and configured correctly.